-Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
+Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
 Incontinence may be present

 During the day (daytime or diurnal incontinence)

 The duration of the process of toilet training Toilet Training Most children can be taught to use the toilet when they are between 2 years and 3 years old.
 Using the toilet to defecate is usually accomplished first.
 Most children can be trained to control... read more , or the age at which children achieve urinary continence, varies greatly.
 However, more than 90% of children achieve daytime urinary continence by age 5.
 Nighttime continence may take longer to achieve.

 Bed-wetting or nighttime incontinence affects about 30% of children at age 4, 10% at age 7, 3% at age 12, and 1% at age 18.
 About 0.5% of adults continue to have nighttime incontinence.
 Doctors take these timelines into account when diagnosing urinary incontinence.
 Because the duration of the process of toilet training varies, young children are usually not considered to have daytime incontinence if they are under age 5 or 6 or nighttime incontinence if they are under age 7.